Top 10 Kitchen Must-Haves for Your Meal Prep Week

 4. Make your list

-If you haven’t downloaded your weekly meal planner yet, do it now! 🙂 Then, quickly scan your stack of recipes that you’ve collected and write out what ingredients you’ll need.
+Quickly scan your stack of recipes that you’ve collected and write out what ingredients you’ll need.
 Since you already scanned your freezer and pantry, you won’t be buying duplicates!
 Another helpful tip is to keep a list of weekly staples on your phone in the “notes” section.
 That way you aren’t writing over the same thing week in and week out!

 5. Scan money-saving apps.